 If our board of directors determines that additional funding is required, we may raise such funds through additional offerings of equity or debt securities, the retention of cash flow and other funds from debt financing, or a combination of these methods.
-In the event that our board of directors determines to raise additional equity capital, it has the authority, without stockholder approval, to issue additional shares of common stock or preferred stock in any manner and on such terms and for such consideration as it deems appropriate, at any time.
+Our board of directors has the authority, without stockholder approval, to issue additional shares of common stock or preferred stock in any manner and on such terms and for such consideration as it deems appropriate, at any time.
 We may, in the future, offer equity or debt securities in exchange for assets.
 We have not in the past and will not in the future underwrite the securities of other companies.
-Our board of directors may change any of these policies without prior notice to you or a vote of our stockholders.
+Our board of directors may change any of these policies without prior notice to, or a vote of, our stockholders.